Heard 'Em Say: Composition and lyrics

 At the beginning of the song, the phrase "Wake up Mr. West!" and its piano melody are present.
 West then begins rapping his lyrics that are intertwined with a twinkling piano melody, until the composition is elevated by three additional keyboards.
 West raps the song's two verses and a pre-chorus, the latter of which shifts into a delicate refrain delivered by Levine, who gently croons in a falsetto.
 The singer's smooth tenor delivery and gentle cooing punctuate the introspective tone.
 Later on, additional keyboards appear as the musical composition enters an orchestral passage on the outro and Levine's vocals fade out.
 The outro also expresses jangling berimbau percussion, various bells, whistles, warped bass, and wailing synthesizers.

 Despite sounding light-hearted, the subject matter of "Heard 'Em Say" is soulful and straight from the heart.
 In the introspective lyrics of the song, West laments the socioeconomical issues besetting the African-American community while reminding listeners to appreciate the present.
-It follows a brooding political path, with the stream-of-conscious verses being conceptually written from the perspective of an impoverished citizen questioning the ways of the world.
+It follows a brooding political path, with the stream-of-consciousness verses being conceptually written from the perspective of an impoverished citizen questioning the ways of the world.
 West illustrates the concept of an anxious youth, who are faced with a lack of opportunities and social issues, such as poverty, racism, the minimum wage, AIDS, religion, and policing.
 The song also highlights the condition of those in poverty watching images of rappers flaunt their material goods on television, deluded into thinking that wealth and fame are closer than they actually are.
 West raps with appreciation rather than arrogance, seemingly acknowledging the success he achieved with The College Dropout.
 As the opening track of Late Registration, "Heard 'Em Say" reiterates themes established on its predessecor, including West's gratitude for still being alive, brutal honesty, and faith in God.
 Essentially, it is a "mournfully contemplative" number, which discusses maintaining honesty in a world that lacks this quality.